 - Sleeping before learning helps you to learn and make lasting memories.
 During sleep, we experience “sleep spindles,” a process that takes memories from the hippocampus into the cortex, or long term memory center.
 Without plenty of sleep, the brain doesn’t have time to process what we’ve learned.
 To put this in perspective, the brains of students who pull an all nighter have a 40% deficit in the ability to make new memories.

-So, sleep is pretty important.
-No big deal; we can all use a bit more sleep.
+So, sleep is pretty important and we could all probably use a bit more of it.

 Technology in the bedroom is a bad idea.

 Apparently, technology can create a kind of anxiety when used late at night.
-We wait to get responses to texts, post things on Instagram and wait for likes, or Snap our friends.
-This can lead to sleep procrastination.
-We all know how easy it is to write one more text, look at one more website, etc. I know I’m guilty of this… The biggest lie I tell myself is, “Just one more episode and then I’ll go to sleep.”
+We wait to get responses to texts, post things on Instagram and wait for likes, or find just one more good TikTok video.
+This waiting and anxiety can lead to sleep procrastination.
+We all know how easy it is to write one more text, look at one more website, or watch one more video.
+I know I’m guilty of this… The biggest lie I tell myself is, “Just one more episode and then I’ll go to sleep.”

-Technology alters our biorhythms.
-The blue wavelength emitted by our devices prevents the release of melatonin, which in impacts our ability to fall asleep.
+Additionally, technology alters our biorhythms.
+The blue wavelength emitted by our devices prevents the release of melatonin, making it more difficult to fall asleep.

-Listen, I know none of us are actually going to eliminate cell phones or laptops from our night time rituals.
-But, it’s a good idea to stop using technology an hour or two before going to sleep.
-And if that’s impossible, look into using something like f.lux to help your laptop and cell phone screens emit less blue light.
+Listen, I know none of us are actually going to eliminate cell phones or laptops from our nighttime rituals.
+But it is a good idea to stop using technology an hour or two before going to sleep.
+We also suggest looking into using something like f.lux to help your laptop and cell phone screens emit less blue light.